Cyber Monday Savings 🔔 Free Tools & More SHOP NOW

 • Power source: Corded

-• Incredibly heavy-duty construction is suitable for tough cutting tasks
+• Heavy-duty; great for tough cutting tasks

-• Adjustable depth gauge offers accuracy while cutting
+• Adjustable depth gauge

-• Didn’t come with any bits; may need to be purchased separately
+• Didn’t come with any bits

-We liked that this DeWalt Rotary Saw is such a powerful and heavy-duty tool, as it truly can handle a variety of materials.
+We liked that this DeWalt model is such a powerful and heavy-duty tool, as it truly can handle a variety of materials.
 We also liked the toolless blade changes, though the mechanism did jam on us once (it was probably a user error).
 We really liked the adjustable depth of cut as it’s less likely to snag insulation or a wire behind drywall.
+Our only complaints are that it didn’t come with any bits, and that the tool is really limited to cutting—sanding, grinding, and carving aren’t really an option.

 Get the DeWalt rotary tool at Amazon, The Home Depot, or Acme Tools.